elasticio/elasticio.github.io/content/_getting-started/first-flow.md

 The first step of an Integration Flow is called an initial trigger.
 Its job is to trigger the running Flow execution.
 Different Components can be used for a trigger: Node.js, Webhook Component, Simple Trigger, etc. For this instruction we will use Simple Trigger as an example of the first step.

-To start the creation of our Flow, go to the navigational menu, select your Workspace and either click "Add new flow":
+To start the creation of our Flow, go to the navigational menu, select your Workspace and either click "Add new flow" on the dashboard:

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_0.png)